 A List of my Favorite Tools

-A list of (mostly software) tools that I use more than once a week, and that help speed up my work.
-I recommend most things on this list to friends so often that I decided to write them up.
+A list of (mostly software) tools that I use more than once a week.
+I recommend these to friends so often that I decided to write them up.

 Avoiding configuration

-I’m averse to tools that require complex setup, like editing endless config files or learning confusing shortcuts.
-In my experience, if the benefit of some tool is not obvious immediately after I install it, it’s probably a bad tool, and configuring it will be a waste of time.I do use vim and a custom keyboard layout, but looking back I’m not fully certain the time to learn them was worth it.
-Additionally: Complex configurations tend to result in crashes that are the result of complex interactions between settings and are therefore frustrating to debug and non-googleable.
+I’m averse to tools that require any complex setups, like editing endless config files or learning confusing shortcuts.
+In my experience, if the benefit of some tool is not obvious immediately after I install it, it’s a bad tool, and configuring it will be a waste of time.I do use vim and a custom keyboard layout, but looking back I’m not fully certain the time to learn them was worth it.

 Browsing

-- AdBlock: uBlock origin, duh.
+- AdBlock: uBlock origin.
 A particularly useful feature is the Element Picker which allows quickly and permanently hiding website elements, like StackOverflows distracting and useless Hot Network Questions.Accessible under this icon:

 gma